IMPORTANT: We provide legal advice and legal services in the fields of Trust Laws in India. Litigation services in the fields of Trust.

 Precatory trust lacks one of the certainties of a valid trust; namely, the intention of the author.
 Where the author fails to express his intention in clear terms, the trust which arises is in a precarious (precatory) state because it may fail to materialize.
 Since the language is ambiguous and uncertain, if a precatory trust is inferred it may as well happen that the settler never intended a trust and yet a trust comes into being.
 That is why warnings have always been expressed against such a precarious practice.
 JAMES LJ observed in Lamb v.
 Evans: I could not help feeling that it was the officious kindness of the court of chancery in interpreting terms where in many cases the father of the family never meant to create trusts, must have been a very cruel kindness indeed.

-Where neither the existence of a trust nor its terms are disclosed, it is called a secret trust.
-Where the existence of the trust is disclosed, but its terms are not, it is a half secret trust.
-This is a misuse of the concept of trust.
+Where neither the existence of a trust nor its terms are disclosed, it is called a secret trust under the Trust Laws in India.
+Where the existence of the trust is disclosed, but its terms are not, it is a half secret trust under the Trust Laws in India.
+This is a misuse of the concept of trust under the Trust Laws in India.
 It is used as a device for retaining property under one’s own control under the guise of a trust.
 The consequences will depend upon the intentions of the parties and the circumstances surrounding the transaction.

 Where a trust is created with uncertain beneficiaries so that nobody seems to be entitled to hold the trustee to his task, or where the object is so uncertain that it leaves the trustees in a state of dilemma or give them a discretion as to the objects, what comes into existence is the illusion of a trust and not its reality.

-Certainties of a Trust under the trust laws
+Certainties of a Trust under Trust Laws in India

 The intention of the author of the trust to create a trust is the first thing.
 Where his words are not clear, the matter becomes precarious.
 The Court may have to resort to the concept of precarious trust to save the situation.
 Where there is certainty of subject-matter and of object, the Court may hold that a precatory trust has arisen if it considers that the precatory expressions used studied in relation to the will as a whole, impose an obligation’s.